TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 Note that the name is a dotted name that includes both the module name and the name of the type within the module.
 The module in this case is :mod:`custom` and the type is :class:`Custom`, so we set the type name to :class:`custom.Custom`.
-Using the real dotted import path is important to make your type compatible with the :mod:`pydoc` and :mod:`pickle` modules. ::
+Using the real dotted agiza path is important to make your type compatible with the :mod:`pydoc` and :mod:`pickle` modules. ::

    .tp_basicsize = sizeof(CustomObject),